zzhangjii/learning-library/workshops/goldengate/LabGuide100.md

  	![](images/100/i20.2.png)

+- Open Service Console, and then Create Service Instance.
+Note first time you select GoldenGate you get a welcome page - select the 'Go to Console' link on this welcome page.
+Screen shot below does not show the welcome page, but shows what you see after the first access.

  	![](images/100/i20.3.png)

-- Open Service Console, and then Create Service Instance:
+- Select `Create Service` Instance.

 	![](images/100/i21.png)